 At Learn to Eat.
 Love to Eat. we understand how challenging it can be to find trusted resources.
-We love these websites and books:

 Information about feeding and your child’s development:

 For information on child development, parenting, mealtimes and nutrition.